VishalAkhouri/sass-theme-styles/README.md

 npm install --save-dev webpack webpack-cli #webpacli is required for webpack v4 and above

-# step 2: create a dist on running the script
+## step 2: create a dist on running the script
+run command: webpack --config webpack.config.js

-# step 3: testing the scripts generated using the test harness , this will also serve as repos for varous styles components created.
+## step 3: testing the scripts generated using the test harness , this will also serve as repos for varous styles components created.

+#Development mode
+## spin up a development server
+npm install --save-dev webpack-dev-server